hmbotelho/FIS_image_analysis/readme.md

     </details>

+12. The test tool will allow changing the analysis settings.
+Adjust parameters until an adequate segmentation is obtained.

-13. When appropriate segmentation and quality control parameters have been found, click `Cancel` or `Close` to exit the test mode.
+13. When appropriate segmentation and quality control parameters have been found, click `Cancel` or `X` to exit the test mode.

 **Note:** To ensure that the selected analysis settings are suitable for the entire dataset, several images should be tested.
 Make all required adjustments until a satisfactory analysis is consistently achieved.